 Learn to create

 My final tip for you is to learn to create or be okay with creating.
 What I mean by that is learning how to tackle small DIY projects.
-This will help you use your mind in a different way allowing you to learn a new skill and you're able to save some money in the process.
+This will help you use your mind in a different way.
+It will allow you to learn a new skill.
+Plus, you’re able to save some money in the process.

-I was not much of a do it yourself kind of girl until I just wasn't finding the things that I really wanted.
-That's when I really decided it was time to start learning how to pick up a hammer and do it myself.
+I was not much of a do it yourself kind of girl.
+It wasn’t until I wasn’t finding things that I really wanted.
+Finally, I decided it was time to start learning how to pick up a hammer and do it myself.

-You don't need a lot of new skill but the skill I think will help you, in the long run, is having a solid tribe of parents that you can call on, using apps to help save you time, create a good solid budget so you don't have to worry about things that pop up, stay organized and keep a really good schedule, and finally try to DIY sometimes.
+You don’t need a lot of new skill to be a modern homemaker.
+The skill I think will help you, in the long run, is having a solid tribe of parents that you can call on.
+Using amazing time-saving apps to make your day run smoother.
+Finally, create a good solid budget so you don’t have to worry about things that pop up.
+Above all else, stay organized and keep a really good schedule.

 Now don’t worry, organizing your time can be a tricky thing and that’s why I created the Modern Homemaker Starter Kit to help organize you.
 You can download the free starter kit below.